Connect with us!

 If you are camping in a tent (Maximum Stay 7 nights):

-If all the information is correct, click CHECK OUT.
-Review our policies and check AGREE if you agree to abide by them.
-Pay close attention to the pet, firewood and cancellation policies.
+8. Review our policies and check AGREE if you agree to abide by them.

-Next, put in your credit card number.
 You will receive a confirmation in your email that outlines the details of your stay with us.

-If you need to talk with us about your reservation or want to make a reservation by telephone, email us at info@mtgreylockcampsitepark.com or call us at 413-447-9419 and we will be happy to help you.
+If you need to talk with us about your reservation or want to make a reservation by telephone,

-I am considering an extended stay of 2 weeks or more at your campground.
+I'm thinking about potentially staying for two weeks or more at your campground.
 How do I make an extended stay reservation?

 RV guests wishing to stay longer than 14 days should call our office to discuss availability.